waldheinz/h-fcp/hsite/README.md

 I think you'll get the idea what to do if your node is not running on `localhost`.
-Oh, one last thing to be aware of: hsite currently does not emply `DDA` transfers.
+Oh, one last thing to be aware of: hsite currently does not employ `DDA` transfers.
 This means every file will be read by hsite from the disk and passed on to Freenet through the socket.
 This might be a problem for really large files, but never caused an issue for me.

 Enjoy, and please file bugs or feature requests.